DinoChiesa/Apigee-Unified-Auth-Sharedflow-Example/README.md

 Each API Product has a set of configuration data that can be used at runtime.
 This might be data that allows the API Proxy to behave differently, depending on the product that is being used to expose it.
 Gold, Silver, and Bronze products might each have a different rate limit, for example.
-Or different pricing levels.
-Or different target systems.
-Information about which data fields to include or exclude from a response.
-OAuth scopes.
-It's a very flexible model.

-### Custom Attributes on an API Product

-The set of configuration data for an API product is extensible, via a mechanism called "custom attributes".
-These are name/value pairs that you can attach to various entities within Apigee, including API Products.

-This sample shows how you can attach a custom attribute called `required-auth-variant` to an API Product, then reference that attribute at runtime to check the credential type that must be used in inbound requests.
+Even if the same API proxy is executing, the API Product will determine the rate limit.

 ## Resolving the API Proxy

 When a caller makes a request to an Apigee endpoint, Apigee checks the left-most path segment for a match, against the "base path" for each of the API proxies configured in the environment.
 When a match is found, THAT API proxy receives the inbound request.
+If no match is found, Apigee sends back a 404.

 ## Resolving the API Product

-But in Apigee, the API Product is the unit of consumption.
+In Apigee, the API Product is the unit of consumption.
 Resolving the API product is done via _the credential_ that the inbound request carries.

 Usually the credential is an API Key, or an OAuthV2 access token.
 To resolve